philipbrowne/Voter-Info/README.md

 **API Links for Project**

 I am planning to use multiple APIs for this project.
 Several of the proposed ones are below, I will review documentation for each and proceed based on which will be the most useful.
 Once I have achieved an Minimum Viable Product for the application, I will begin to implement additional features and add them using the APIs below.

+Lob API for Address Verification: https://docs.lob.com/python -- Using for User Registration to Verify Address

 Mapquest API for any necessary geocoding of user location: https://developer.mapquest.com/documentation/